Small thinker.

 "When I'm on a call with Gord, I find myself talking through the things I'm actually wrestling with — not the polished version.
 He asks the question that helps me see what I'm really trying to solve."

-— Maureen Haan, CEO, Canadian Centre for Refugee Women
+— Maureen Haan, CEO, Canadian Council on Rehabilitation and Work

 Let's talk.